 |WBA5B3C50GG252337||2016||BMW||5-Series||3.0L L6 DOHC 24V||535i xDrive|

-How to Lookup a VIN?
+How to Do a VIN Lookup?

-- Click on the "Decode” button.
+- Press the "Decode VIN" button.